UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 ```
 https://www.talosintelligence.com/documents/ip-blacklist
 ```
 The IP blacklist is updated every time you run Pixie.
-If an IP address in your wordlist or netstat matches an address in the blacklist, it will be displayed in the **BLACKLISTED IPs** section in the output.
+Suppose an IP address in your wordlist or netstat matches an address in the blacklist.
+In that case, it will be displayed in the **BLACKLISTED IPs** section in the output.

 You can use the `-i` option to run the processed IP addresses against your own blacklist file.
 A **sample_blacklist.txt** file is included in the repository for reference.

 ## Output

-Pixie displays the output in the CLI or in an CSV file when the `-o` option is specified.
+Pixie displays the CLI or CSV file output when the `-o` option is specified.

 The script displays a two-section output: the parsed addressed then the matched blacklisted IP addresses.
 ```